 The Piimä culture can also be used with cream or half-and-half, for a thicker piimä cream, which can be used in place of sour cream or crème fraîche.

 Piimä has a lovely nutty, mild flavor.
 It is also the thinnest of the room-temperature cultured yogurts.
 Piimä is so thin, in fact, that it is more commonly drunk from a glass than eaten with a spoon.

 Piimä has a smooth texture and can sometimes have a stretchy consistency similar to honey.

 How to Eat It

-In Finland piimä is commonly drunk straight from a glass in the summer heat with or without salt.
-You can pour it over fruit or granola in a bowl, layer it in a parfait, eat it with cereal, dip fruit in it, or strain it through cheesecloth for a thicker consistency, then season and use as a spread or cheese.
+In Finland piimä is commonly drunk straight from a glass in the summer heat, with or without salt.
+Pour it over fruit or granola in a bowl, layer it in a parfait, eat it with cereal, dip fruit in it, or strain it through cheesecloth for a thicker consistency, then season and use as a spread or cheese.

-You could mix it with juice and drink it from a glass, blend it with frozen fruit for a smoothie, or top your favorite savory dishes with this cultured milk product.
-You can use it as the base of a salad dressing or vegetable dip.
+Mix it with juice and drink it from a glass, blend it with frozen fruit for a smoothie, or top a favorite savory dishes with this cultured milk product.
+Use it as the base of a salad dressing or vegetable dip.